tanveer-kader/rdbms-with-mysql/README.md

 RENAME TABLE workers TO employees;
 ```

-Add another column to a table
+`ADD`: Add another column to a table

 > add phone_number to employees